Richard M. Schulze

 In 2000, Schulze and his late wife, Sandy, donated $50 million to St. Thomas – then the largest donation ever to a Minnesota college or university – founding the Schulze School of Entrepreneurship in Schulze Hall, part of the university’s downtown Minneapolis campus.
 Founded in 2005, the Schulze School has worked to become a leader in entrepreneurship education and outreach.
 Students learn to turn innovative ideas into sustainable businesses and hundreds of businesses have benefitted from its expertise, consulting and start-up support.

-Schulze served on the University of St. Thomas' board of trustees for 20 years, 1995-2015, before retiring from the board; he remains chairman of the university’s Opus College of Business Board of Governors.
+Schulze served on the University of St. Thomas’ board of trustees for 20 years, 1995-2015, before retiring from the board.
+He now serves as trustee emeritus.

 The Richard M. Schulze Family Foundation